stuebersystems/doc.quattropod.en/docs/mini/firmware-upgrade.md

 ![](/assets/img/lazymaclist.png)

-* Both files should be saved to the root directory:
+* Both files should be saved to the root directory as follows:

 ![](/assets/img/usb.fw.structure.png)